anupgautam23/E-Commerce-API/README.md

 <!-- Contributors -->
 ## contributors
-* It is an Individial Project
+* It is an Individual Project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>